 The Company manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of its activities.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended 31 December 2010 and 31 December 2009.
+No changes were made in the objectives, policies or processes during the years ended 31 December 2011 and 31 December 2010.

-According to the Companies Law of the Republic of Lithuania, the Company's equity shall be not less than 50% of its share capital.
+According to the Companies Law of the Republic of Lithuania, the Company's equity should not be less than 50% of its share capital.